 In our work, we use science and engineering to build more efficient technology and production methods to create a cleaner and healthier place to live.
-Our alumni are making an impact every single day for producers, businesses, our natural environment and beyond.
+Undergraduate options in Biosystems include bioprocess engineering, ecological engineering, and forest engineering.
 Programs in biosystems engineering are offered in collaboration with the Samuel Ginn College of Engineering.

 Welcome New Faculty